Geʽez: 5th to 7th centuries

 The oldest surviving Geʽez manuscript is thought to be the second of the Garima Gospels, dating to the 5th or 6th century.
-Almost all transmitted texts from this early "Aksumite" period are religious (Christian) in nature, and translated from Greek.
+Almost all transmitted texts from this early Aksumite period are Christian in nature and translated from Greek.
 Indeed, the range and scope of the translation enterprise undertaken in the first century of the new Axumite church has few parallels in the early centuries of Christian history.
-The outcome was an Ethiopic Bible containing 81 Books: 46 of the Old Testament and 35 of the New.
-A number of these Books are called "deuterocanonical" (or "apocryphal" according to certain Western theologians), such as the Ascension of Isaiah, Jubilees, Enoch, the Paralipomena of Baruch, Noah, Ezra, Nehemiah, Maccabees, and Tobit.
+The outcome was an Ethiopic Bible containing 81 books: 46 in the Old Testament and 35 in the New Testament.
+A number of these books are called "deuterocanonical" or "apocryphal", such as the Ascension of Isaiah, Jubilees, Book of Enoch, the 4 Baruch, Book of Noah, Ezra, Nehemiah, Maccabees, and Book of Tobit.
 The Book of Enoch in particular is notable since its complete text has survived in no other language; and, for the other works listed, the Ethiopic version is highly regarded as a witness to the original text.

-Also to this early period dates Qerlos, a collection of Christological writings beginning with the treatise of Saint Cyril (known as Hamanot Reteʼet or De Recta Fide).
-These works are the theological foundation of the Ethiopic Church.
-In the later 5th century, the Aksumite Collection—an extensive selection of liturgical, theological, synodical and historical materials—was translated into Geʽez from Greek, providing a fundamental set of instructions and laws for the developing Axumite Church.
-Included in this collection is a translation of the Apostolic Tradition (attributed to Hippolytus of Rome, and lost in the original Greek) for which the Ethiopic version provides much the best surviving witness.
-Another important religious document is Serʼata Paknemis, a translation of the monastic Rules of Pachomius.
+Also to this early period dates Qerlos, a collection of Christological writings beginning with the treatise of Cyril of Alexandria (known as Hamanot Reteʼet or De Recta Fide).
+These works are the theological foundation of the Ethiopian Church.
+In the late 5th century, the Aksumite Collection—an extensive selection of liturgical, theological, synodal, and historical materials—was translated into Geʽez from Greek, providing a foundational set of instructions and laws for the developing Axumite Church.
+Included in this collection is a translation of the Apostolic Tradition (attributed to Hippolytus of Rome and lost in the original Greek) for which the Ethiopic version provides the best surviving witness.
+Another important religious document is Serʼata Paknemis, a translation of the monastic 'Rules of Pachomius'.
 Non-religious works translated in this period include Physiologus, a work of natural history also very popular in Europe.

-The use of Geʽez is also known from many excavated inscriptions.
-Six Geʽez inscriptions are known from 6th-century South Arabia, from during the reign of Kaleb of Aksum, the Aksumite king who conquered the Himyarite kingdom.
-They record his military conquests and contain many religious references, including to biblical figures (such as Jesus, Mary, and David) and scriptural quotations (Isaiah 22:22–23, Psalms 65:16 and 68:2, Matthew 6:33, and with less certainty, Genesis 15:7).
+The use of Geʽez is also attested in numerous excavated inscriptions.
+Six Geʽez inscriptions are known from 6th-century South Arabia, from during the reign of Kaleb of Axum, the king who conquered Himyar.
+They record his military conquests and contain many religious references, including to biblical figures such as Jesus, Mary, and David, and scriptural quotations (Isaiah 22:22–23, Psalm 65:16 and Psalm 68:2, Matthew 6:33, and with less certainty, Genesis 15:7).